SAP-samples/teched2025-DT260/exercises/ex2/README.md

 ```
 3. Start the SAP Fiori application in preview by opening the Service Binding **`ZUI_FLEVAL_EX_##_O4`** and clicking **Preview...** for the **FlighEval**.
 Now you can enter flight evaluation data for a customer and it will be stored in your flight evaluation table **`ZFLEVAL_EX_00`**.

-## Exercise 2.3 Add the functionality to persist new flight evaluation data
+## Exercise 2.3 Add the functionality to add new flight evaluation data

-After completing these steps you will have...
+After completing these steps, the SAP Fiori Flight Evaluation application will be able to create new flight evalations.
+For this the new button "Create Flight Eval Data" will be added to the UI.

 1. Add the following code to your Behavior Definition **`ZR_FLEVAL_EX_##`** save and activate.
    ```abap
   static action createFlightEval parameter ZDT260_A_FLIGTHEVAL_5;
    ```
 2. You will get the syntax error telling that the method **createFlightEval** must be added for the action.
-Use quick fix (Ctrl +1) to generate the method in the local class of the correspondng Behavior Implementation **`ZBP_FLEVAL_EX_##`**.
+Use quick fix (Ctrl +1) to generate the method in the local class of the correspondng Behavior Implementation class **`ZBP_FLEVAL_EX_##`**.

    <br>![](/exercises/ex2/images/dt260_ex2_4_add_static_action.png)